mlowasp/celerity/README.md

 # celerity

 Celerity is a real-time SQL query profiler for MySQL/MariaDB.
+This software is Free and Open-source software (FOSS) and released under the MIT license.

+## About

 Celerity does not act as a proxy between your application and your database server.
+You do not need to modify your existing application to use celerity.
+It needs to be able to connect directly to the database server via TCP/IP.

+## Features

+- slow_query_log profiling
+- query explain modal
+- innodb_buffer_pool_size optimization
+- missing index detection

+## Releases

 ## Preview